MJoergen/nexys4ddr/dyoc/Episodes/ep23_-_Interrupt_Controller/README.md

   sources.
 When reading from this memory location, all pending interrupts are cleared.

-Additionally two constants IRQ\_TIMER and IRQ\_VGA, have been defined.
+Additionally two constants IRQ\_TIMER\_NUM and IRQ\_VGA\_NUM, have been defined.
 These values must match the assignment of interrupt sources in fpga/comp.vhd lines 296-302.

 ### Startup code
 The (empty) definitions of nmi\_int and irq\_int have been moved from lib/crt0.s to a new file lib/irq.s, more on that later.

-In lines 55-61 of lib/crt0.s, the timer interrupt (bit 0) is enabled and the CPU interrupt mask register is cleared, thus enabling timer interrupts.
+In lines 56-62 of lib/crt0.s, the timer interrupt (bit 0) is enabled and the CPU interrupt mask register is cleared, thus enabling timer interrupts.
 Note, this must be done as the very last step before calling main(), because the interrupt service routine in lib/irq.s expects the DATA segment to be